Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 ## 🚀 Multi-GPU / Multi-Node

-The StreamingDataset takes care of everything for you.
-It automatically make sure each rank receives different batch of data.
-There is nothing for you to do.
+The `StreamingDataset` and `StreamingDataLoader` takes care of everything for you.
+They automatically make sure each rank receives different batch of data.
+There is nothing for you to do if you use them.

 ## 🎨 Easy data mixing